jarneson/godot-ply/README.md

 There are tools for each selection mode:
 - Mesh
+    - Mesh Tools
+        - Subdivide: Subdivide all quads/tris into four quads/tris
+        - Triangulate: Triangulate all faces using an ear clipping algorithm
+    - Mesh Utilities
         - Export to OBJ: Exports the selected mesh to an OBJ file
             - Currently just exports basic geometry, excluding normals, materials, etc
         - Quick Generators
             - Plane: Generate a two-sided unit plane
             - Cube: Generate a unit cube
         - Generate: Opens a modal for more advanced generation
             - Plane: Generate a plane with specified size and subdivisions
             - Cube: Generate a cube with specified size and subdivisions
             - Isosphere: Generate a isosphere with specified radius and subdivisions
             - Cylinder: Generate a cylinder with specified radius, depth, circle vertex count, and

 - Face
     - Select Faces